UmairIqbal92/UmairIqbal92/README.md

 - 🌱 I’m currently learning **Ai Technology | Bots**

-- 👨‍💻 All of my projects are available at [theumairiqbal.com](theumairiqbal.com)

 - 💬 Ask me about **New tools in Ai.**

 - 📫 How to reach me **mail@theumairiqbal.com | TG: @umairiqbal100 |**

-- 📄 Know about my experiences [theumairiqbal.com](theumairiqbal.com)

 - ⚡ Fun fact **I think I am funny & try to learn new interesting things.**